ellenrapps/Woobu-Autonomous-Drone/README.md

 The following are the future project milestones of Woobu Autonomous Drone:
 1) Build the working hardware prototype,
 2) A gyroscope and accelerometer module shall be used to measure altitude and distance indoor and outdoor,
-3) A GPS Module shall be used to get the exact latitude and longitude,
+3) A GPS Module shall be used to get the exact latitude and longitude when the drone is outdoor,
 4) An obstacle module shall be used to detect and navigate around obstacles, and
 5) The working software of this drone shall be used in another autonomous flying machine.